dbos-inc/dbos-demo-apps/e-commerce/README.md

 The code is written this way in case there is a hardware failure while waiting for the notification.
 The developer cannot depend on the workflow local variables being consistent for the entire workflow execution.
 If there is a hardware failure, the workflow will be restarted but transaction and communicator calls that have already occurred will *NOT* be executed again.
-This ensures workflow [determinism](https://docs.dbos.dev/tutorials/workflow-tutorial#determinism) and greatly simplifies the error code developers have to write.

 The only remaining aspect of this workflow is the source of the `checkout_complete_topic` message.
-When calling out to the payment system, the shop backend provided a webhook callback URL.
+When calling out to the payment system, the shop backend provided a webhook callback URL as well as the unique UUID of the workflow instance.
+When the payment system is done processing a payment, it calls back the HTTP handler listening on this path to provide the payment details.
-This HTTP handler retrieves the workflow ID and payment status as provided by the payment system and passes it to the specified workflow via the `send` method.
+The HTTP handler forwards the payment details to the workflow instance via the `send` method.

 ```ts
 @PostApi('/payment_webhook')
 static async paymentWebhook(ctxt: HandlerContext): Promise<void> {